sfstoolbox/theory/d_nfchoa/index.rst

-For a circular secondary source distribution with radius :math:`R_0` and point sources as secondary sources the 2.5D driving function is given by inserting the spherical coefficients :eq:`line-spherical-coefficients` and :eq:`freq-greens-function-spherical` into :eq:`freq-drivingfunction-circular-25d` after :cite:`Hahn2015`, eq.
+For a circular secondary source distribution with radius :math:`R_0` and point sources as secondary sources the 2.5D driving function is given by inserting the spherical coefficients :eq:`line-spherical-coefficients` and :eq:`fd-greens-function-spherical` into :eq:`fd-drivingfunction-circular-25d` after :cite:`Hahn2015`, eq.
 (23) as

 .. math::
-    :label: freq-nfchoa-line-25d
+    :label: fd-nfchoa-line-25d

     D_{\text{circular},\,\text{2.5D}}(\phi_0,\w) =
         A(\w) \frac{1}{2 R_0} \sum_{m=-\infty}^{\infty}